Valuation Inputs

 Disclaimer

 Cost of equity calculations are mathematical estimates based on user-provided data.
 Actual market returns, risk-free rates, and beta values fluctuate daily.
-This tool is for educational purposes only and is not financial advice.Last Updated: March 2026
+This tool is for educational purposes only.Last Updated: April 12, 2026